photo hurricane cuba

 000

-TROPICAL STORM GABRIELLE WIND SPEED PROBABILITIES NUMBER 12
+TROPICAL STORM JERRY WIND SPEED PROBABILITIES NUMBER 13

-AT 0300Z THE CENTER OF TROPICAL STORM GABRIELLE WAS LOCATED NEAR
+AT 1500Z THE CENTER OF TROPICAL STORM JERRY WAS LOCATED NEAR

 WINDS NEAR 45 KTS...50 MPH...85 KM/H.